Binance Market Update (2022-08-03)

 Binance

-The global cryptocurrency market cap now stands at $1.07T, up by 2.18% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.08T, up by 1.49% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ALPACA, LDO, and OP, up by 33%, 19%, and 19%, respectively.
+Market outperformers include AUCTION, TORN, and LEVER, up by 28%, 23%, and 17%, respectively.

 Top stories of the day: